Spectrum Imaging

 • Pixel Time (s) – Specifies the pixel dwell time of the beam and will apply to all spectral acquisition with the permitted values being restricted to the minimum and maximum readout times of the selected detectors

-Note: The acquisition time estimate is automatically updated when the dwell time is changed.
+Note: The acquisition time estimate is automatically updated when the dwell time changes.

 • Live button – Activates (blue) or deactivates (gray) live data display during SI acquisition